metagov/govbase/documents/constitutions/README.md

 ## What is a constitution?

 Typically, a constitution articulates *rights*, *values*, and *goals* within the context of an organization's *decision-making*.
-It will often, but not always, describe the precise decision-making process of that organization.
+It will often, but not always, describe the decision-making process of that organization, as well as any important institutions within that process (e.g. a legislative body, a president, a treasurer).
 All corporations have formal constitutions.
-Many DAOs have a computational constitution encoded into their smart contract.
+All DAOs have a [computational constitution](https://medium.com/commonsstack/exploring-daos-as-a-new-kind-of-institution-8103e6b156d4) encoded into their smart contract.
+Every Discord has a computational constitution embedded in the server settings.
 Most online communities do not possess formal constitutions.

 Not sure if your governance document is a constitution?
 Constitutional rights and values are specified informally in all sorts of places: blog posts, manifestos, covenants, governance.md files, etc. Just submit a pull request, and we can help you figure it out.
-Some are very short (less than 10 sentences), while others are drafted by lawyers and span 20+ pages.
+Some constitutional documents are very short (less than 10 sentences), while others are drafted by lawyers and span 20+ pages.

 # Team members
 Joshua Tan, Max Langenkamp, Ann Brody, and Anna Weichselbraun